httpwg/http-extensions/draft-ietf-httpbis-priority.md

 Clients cannot depend on particular treatment based on priority signals.
 Servers can use other information to prioritize responses.

+It is generally beneficial for the server to maximize its use of available bandwidth when serving concurrent requests.
+Bandwidth utilization for any given connection is an output of scheduling that can be used in a feedback loop for subsequent scheduling decisions.
+For example, a server that prioritizes sending response data for a resource that it can only read slowly might find bandwidth is under-utilized.
+The server could redistribute the available bandwidth to other requests.

 It is RECOMMENDED that, when possible, servers respect the urgency parameter ({{urgency}}), sending higher urgency responses before lower urgency responses.